 Raw organic turmeric powder (Amazon) is a spice that’s been used for thousands of years in Asia.
 It’s one of the most potent, anti-inflammatory, mood-boosting ingredients that just about everyone needs to use.

-Luckily for you, curcumin, which is the main ingredient found in turmeric, has also been shown to reduce symptoms of major depressive disorder (MDD).
+Luckily for you, curcumin, which is the main ingredient found in turmeric, has also been shown to reduce symptoms of major depressive disorder (MDD) and assist in dealing with anxiety.

 If you aren’t taking turmeric, then you’re genuinely missing out on an ingredient that can change your life.
 It’s that powerful.